TiagoBelintani/iqtree_wrapper.sh/README.md

 bash script_name.sh input_directory output_directory
 Arguments:

-input_directory: The directory containing input protein sequence files in FASTA format.
+input_directory: The directory containing input protein sequence files in FASTA format (extension .fa).
 output_directory: The directory where IQ-TREE results will be saved.
 How to Use: